VickramGill/icebreaker_game/README.md

 3. So our first main step is to move the Player to any valid position (failure to make a valid move will display a "NOT VALID" message, but you have as mnay attempts to make a valid move.

-4. Once we've moved our player, when then have to break and iceblock
+4. Once we've moved our player, when then have to break an iceblock

 5. Break any iceblock that has not yet been broken, and an iceblock where a player is not present.
 In a result of clicking in a invalid position to break an iceblock (block that is occupied  or broken), you'll be prompted with the message "NOT VALID", but you have as mnay attempts to make a valid break ice move.